mlc-ai/mlc-llm/docs/deploy/ios.rst

 correctly set up in the Xcode project.

 Once you have made the necessary changes, build the iOS app using Xcode.
-If you have an apple silicon macbook, you can select target `My Mac (designed for ipad)` to run on your macbook.
-You can also directly run it on your ipad or iphone.
+If you have an Apple Silicon Mac, you can select target "My Mac (designed for ipad)" to run on your Mac.
+You can also directly run it on your iPad or iPhone.

 Customize the App
 -----------------